YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADGBLSECVER
 -------------

-BADGBLSECVER, Global section xxxx does not match the current database version
+BADGBLSECVER, Global Section xxxx does not match the current database version

 Run Time Error: In attempting to start up a database file, YottaDB encountered a shared memory section containing a database version older than the current database version.